OLD SOLDIERS GROUP ONE

 Photo sent by Lt.
 Wimpy Pybus.
 We flew together for a bit.
 Sorry, I don't know why the band-aid.

-More of L. Wimpy Pybus.
-I recognize MG Hay given him a ribbon - but I can't see what ribbon it is.
+More of Lt.
+Wimpy Pybus.
+I see MG Hay has given him a medal - but I can't tell what medal it is.

 Lt.
 Wimpy Pybus.